What Is the Passion in Passionate Love?

 Posted Dec 04, 2012

 Is passionate love a passing feeling?
 According to one writer, passionate love burns itself out after only a year or two, only to be replaced by calmer, if not stronger, bonds of companionship.
-Maybe this is a desirable situation, because if we spent our days in the throes of all-consuming love fires, we’d never get anything accomplished.
+Maybe this is desirable because if we spent our days in the throes of all-consuming love fires, we’d never get anything accomplished.

 Studies that follow married couples over time repeatedly show that passion dies after the first two years, stays at a low level for about another 15 or so, and springs back to life after kids leave the home.
 Such studies are inherently flawed for the obvious reason the people who remain married are the ones who did not divorce.
 The divorced ones left the marriage, so the ones who are still standing were probably happier with each other in the first place.
 The fact that unhappy couples will stay together until the kids leave only accentuates this problem.
-As I pointed out in an earlier posting on long-term relationships, we have to be very careful about drawing interpretations from naturalistic studies on the rise and fall of marital satisfaction.
+As I pointed out in an earlier post on long-term relationships, we have to be very careful about drawing interpretations from naturalistic studies on the rise and fall of marital satisfaction.

 Setting aside the fate of passion in long-term relationships, relationship expert Elaine Hatfield and her associates (2011) wrote an outstanding article in which they put passionate love under the microscope.
 What is passionate love, and how do we measure it?

 Psychologists and sociologists who’ve tackled the subject of passionate love have come up with a panoply of operational definitions.
 These range from what you might expect (“romanticism”) to the decidedly social science-y (“limerance,” “pair attraction” or “love schemas”).
-Some measure attitudes toward love, the intensity of reactions toward a partner, loving vs. liking, styles of loving, love mania, romantic “symptoms”, “desperate” love, and romantic attachment style.
+Some measure attitudes toward love, the intensity of reactions toward a partner, loving vs. liking, styles of loving, love mania, romantic “symptoms,” “desperate” love, and romantic attachment style.

 Hatfield and her co-authors, after reviewing the evidence, concluded that social science is finally becoming passionate about passionate love, and that we’re actually making some progress in defining this ineffable state.
 They believe that scholars are increasingly viewing passionate love as a broad, integrative emotional, cognitive, and behavioral quality.
 With the broadening of its theoretical base, passionate love is now being measured in ways that are more reliable than ever.